Background pattern

 • liver damage

-• increased levels of creatine phosphokinase in the blood (a marker of muscle damage)
+• increased creatine phosphokinase levels in blood (an indicator of muscle damage)

 • sudden cardiac death